bxparks/AUnit/README.md

 ```

 This is the equivalent of the `Test::out` static member variable in
 ArduinoUnit.
-In AUnit, the member variable is not exposed, it is accessed and
+In AUnit member variables are not exposed, so changes must be
-changed throught the `TestRunner::setPrinter()` and `TestRunner::getPrinter()`
+made through the `TestRunner::setPrinter()` method.
-methods.

 ### Controlling the Verbosity